-Technologically, manufacturing is the application of physical and chemical processes to alter the geometry, properties, and/or appearance of a given starting material to make parts or products; manufacturing also includes assembly of multiple parts to make products.
-The processes to accomplish manufacturing involve a combination of machinery, tools, power, and labor.
-Manufacturing is almost always carried out as a sequence of operations.
+Technologically, manufacturing Processes are the application of physical and chemical processes to alter the geometry, properties, and/or appearance of a given starting material to make parts or products; manufacturing Processes also include assembly of multiple parts to make products.
+The Manufacturing processes involve a combination of machinery, tools, power, and labor.
+Manufacturing Processes are almost always carried out as a sequence of operations.
 Each operation brings the material closer to the desired final state.

-Economically, manufacturing is the transformation of materials into items of greater value by means of one or more processing and/or assembly operations.
-Manufacturing adds value to the material by changing its properties and shape, or by combining it with other materials that have been similarly altered.
+Economically, the Manufacturing Process is the transformation of materials into items of greater value by means of one or more processing and/or assembly operations.
+Manufacturing Processes adds value to the material by changing its properties and shape, or by combining it with other materials that have been similarly altered.
 The material has been made more valuable through the manufacturing operations performed on it.
 When plastic is molded into the complex geometry of a table, it is made even more valuable.

 History of Manufacturing